Blumlaut/ac-adu-dash/README.md

 Menus can be cycled with ALT+Numpad9, the RPM Lights can be cycled with ALT+Numpad8.
 (ExtraC and ExtraB respectively.)

+## Issues and Technical Limitations

+For Open Bugs and Issues, please refer to [Issues](https://github.com/Blumlaut/ac-adu-dash/issues)

+Due to the Dashboard Textures being made by hand, the maximum RPM it can display is currently 8000RPM.

+If the car has VAO then the ADU may not match the darkness levels of the surrounding dash.

 ## License

 You are allowed to use, edit and redistribute modified versions of `ac-adu-dash`, however, we require that you give credit and link to this original project when doing so.